3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Introduction

 \section{Introduction}

-3D stylization, a process that involves tailoring the visual attributes such as shape, texture, and color of three-dimensional objects, refers to the technique of applying a specific style to three-dimensional objects.
+3D stylization is a sophisticated technique that applies a specific style to three-dimensional objects by tailoring the visual attributes such as shape, texture, and color of three-dimensional objects.
 It can enhance visual narratives in gaming, metaverse, and cinema by enabling the creation of diverse 3D objects with distinct moods and styles, tailored to specific thematic and aesthetic demands of different scenes.
 Such versatility in design is achieved without necessitating the creation of each object from scratch, which inherently streamlines the production workflow.
-However, due to the limitation that skilled stylization designers are required, it is not being widely used.

-Recent advancements in machine learning have revolutionized the realm of 3D stylization, paving the way for automating stylization without the necessity of skilled professionals.
-This innovative technique, known as 3D neural stylization, typically guides the process using various style cues, such as reference images or text prompts.
-The advent of Vision-Language Pre-Trained Models~\cite{du2022survey}, adept at correlating images with corresponding text descriptions, further unlocks the potential for achieving high-quality stylization outcomes via text prompts that articulate the desired aesthetic.
-In academia, the use of CLIP's embedding space has become notably influential.
-Techniques like Text2Mesh~\cite{michel2022text2mesh} leverage this space to modify 3D meshes that represent styles delineated by text inputs.
-Moreover, recent methods based on diffusion models, known for improving mesh quality and editing flexibility, also draw upon CLIP's cross-modal understanding.
+Despite its potential, 3D stylization has traditionally been underutilized, primarily due to the necessity of skilled designers for effective stylization.
+However, recent advancements in machine learning have revolutionized the realm of 3D stylization, paving the way for automating stylization without the necessity of skilled professionals.
+This technique, called 3D neural stylization, employs advanced algorithms to guide the stylization process using various style cues, including reference images and textual descriptions.

+A significant advancement in this domain has been the development of Vision-Language Pre-Trained Models~\cite{du2022survey}, adept at correlating images with corresponding text descriptions.
+These models have unlocked the potential for achieving high-quality stylization outcomes based on text prompts that describe the desired aesthetics.
+For example, Text2Mesh~\cite{michel2022text2mesh} leverages CLIP's embedding space~\cite{radford2021learning} to modify 3D meshes that represent styles delineated by text inputs.
+TANGO~\cite{chen2022tango} later expands this work by incorporating reflectance properties, local geometric variation, and lighting conditions to generate more photorealistic stylization results.
+Moreover, recent methods based on diffusion models~\cite{richardson2023texture, yang20233dstyle}, known for improving fine-grained details and visual quality, also draw upon CLIP's cross-modal understanding.